Gapless topological phases and symmetry-enriched quantum criticality: Classifying G -enriched CFTs in 1+1d

-There are six gapped phases for $\mathbb Z_2 \times \mathbb Z_2$-symmetric Hamiltonians and hence ${6 \choose 2} = 15$ direct transitions.
-We have already encountered nine of these in subsection~\ref{subsec:ising}: these were all distinct $\mathbb Z_2 \times \mathbb Z_2$-enriched Ising CFTs.
-We now demonstrate that the remaining six transitions are Gaussian CFTs.
-Remarkably, all six belong to the \emph{same} $\mathbb Z_2 \times \mathbb Z_2$-enriched Gaussian CFT: they are smoothly connected.
-The six different types of direct transitions can be realized as direct interpolations between the fixed point Hamiltonians introduced in subsection~\ref{subsec:gap}, as shown in Fig.~\ref{fig:classificationB}.
+Proving that all these symmetry-enriched Gaussian CFTs can be connected is somewhat technical---requiring a certain familiarity with these CFTs---and is explained in Appendix~\ref{app:core}.
+In the main text we focus on illustrative examples which contain all the key ingredients for the general case: for each of the six aforementioned pairs of gapped phases we consider a Gaussian CFT that separates them.
+We note that different types of direct transitions can be realized as direct interpolations between the fixed point Hamiltonians introduced in subsection~\ref{subsec:gap}, as shown in Fig.~\ref{fig:classificationB}.
 We first discuss these transitions from the lattice perspective, which has the benefit of being concrete and constructive.
-Afterwards, we rephrase it in the field-theoretic language, which emphasizes the generality of these examples and establishes a direct link with established CFT methods.
+Afterwards, we rephrase it in the field-theoretic language, which emphasizes the generality of these examples and makes a direct link with established CFT methods.